juruen/rmapi/docs/tutorial-print-macosx.md

-# How to print directly to your ReMarkable on Mac
+# How to directly print to your ReMarkable on Mac

-This tuorial wil show you how to leverage [rmapi](https://github.com/juruen/rmapi) and `Automator` to print directly to your ReMarkable tablet from your Mac using the Cloud API.
+This tuorial wil show you how to leverage [rmapi](https://github.com/juruen/rmapi) and `Automator` to print to your ReMarkable tablet from your Mac using the Cloud API.

  This way you won't need to take the extra step of using the desktop app.